ghostdogpr/caliban/vuepress/docs/docs/adapters.md

 ## Json handling

-Caliban comes with json encoders and decoders for circe, zio-json, jsoniter-scala and play-json.
+Caliban comes with JSON encoders and decoders for the following libraries:
-Since v2.1.0, the adapters are not bound to a specific JSON handler and require the user to add the corresponding dependency in their project and import the implicits in scope when calling the `makeHttpService` / `makeHttpUploadService` / `makeWebSocketService` methods.

 - circe
-  - `"com.softwaremill.sttp.tapir" %% "tapir-json-circe" % <version>`
-  - `import sttp.tapir.json.circe._`
-- jsoniter-scala (Requires JDK 11+)
+- jsoniter-scala (JDK 11+ only)
-  - `"com.softwaremill.sttp.tapir" %% "tapir-jsoniter-scala" % <version>`
-  - `import sttp.tapir.json.jsoniter._`
 - play-json
-  - `"com.softwaremill.sttp.tapir" %% "tapir-json-play" % <version>`
-  - `import sttp.tapir.json.play._`
 - zio-json

-    - `"com.softwaremill.sttp.tapir" %% "tapir-json-zio" % <version>`
-    - `import sttp.tapir.json.zio._`
+Since v2.1.0, the adapters are not bound to a specific JSON handler and require the user to add the [corresponding dependency](README.md#dependencies) in their project and import the implicits in scope when calling the `makeHttpService` / `makeHttpUploadService` / `makeWebSocketService` methods.

 Let's say we want to use `http4s` as the server implementation with `zio-json` as the json handler.
 Defining the http4s route is as simple as: